|

 cross section are considered.
 The new model description preserves the

 simplicity and the transparency of the original models.
-The prediction of the
+The predictions of the

-new model are compared to those of the original models and to experimental
+new model are compared with those of the original models and with experimental

 cross sections.
 While the original models showed several systematic